ptr727/PlexCleaner/README.md

 - Version 3.0:
   - Docker builds expanded to include support for `linux/amd64`, `linux/arm64`, and `linux/arm/v7`, on Ubuntu, Debian, Alpine, and Arch.
-    - See the Docker [README](./Docker/README.md) for tag usage details.
+    - See the Docker [README](./Docker/README.md) for image and tag usage details.
-    - The Ubuntu x64 build now utilizes [Rob Savoury's private PPA](https://launchpad.net/~savoury1) for up to date FfMpeg and HandBrake builds.
+    - The Ubuntu x64 build now utilizes [Rob Savoury's private PPA](https://launchpad.net/~savoury1) for up to date FFmpeg and HandBrake builds.
   - Switched from .NET 6 to .NET 7.
     - Utilizing some new capabilities, e.g. `GeneratedRegex` and `LibraryImport`.
+  - Added additional architectures to the published releases, including `win-x64`, `linux-x64`, `linux-musl-x64`, `linux-arm`, `linux-arm64`, and `osx-x64`.
   - Added support for custom FFmpeg and HandBrake command line arguments.
     - See the [Custom FFmpeg and HandBrake CLI Parameters](#custom-ffmpeg-and-handbrake-cli-parameters) section for usage details.
     - Custom options allows for e.g. AV1 video codec, Intel QuickSync encoding, NVidia NVENC encoding, custom profiles, etc.